 It comes in either 52, 56, or 60 degrees.
 The 56 degrees is great because the bounce is around 12 degrees.
 That’ll make it easy to hit out of the bunker and will stop you from taking too much ground.

 What’s cool about these wedges is that if you like the 56 degrees you can go out and get the entire set for around 100 bucks.
 You can’t really beat that value anywhere else.

 Since the wedge is a bit thinner compared to the CBX, I find it a little easier to lob the ball up in the air.
-The distance and forgiveness aren’t the same, but it does serve its purpose.
+Distance and forgiveness aren’t the same, but it does serve its purpose.